-Full-time students, learners, apprentices, and messengers, as defined under the FLSA, may be paid 90% of the minimum wage, rounded to the lowest nickel (N.C.G.S. § 95-25.3(b)).
+Full-time students, learners, apprentices and messengers, as defined under the FLSA, may be paid 90% of the minimum wage (N.C.
+Gen. Stat.
+Ann. § 95-25.3(b)).

 Employers of disabled workers may apply for a disabled worker certificate to set a sub-minimum wage rate for a particular individual to perform a particular job.
 For this purpose, a disabled worker means an individual whose earning capacity is impaired by age or physical or mental deficiency or injury.
-(N.C.G.S. § 95-25.3(c); 13 NCAC 12.0202.)
+(N.C.
+Gen. Stat.
+Ann. § 95-25.3(c); 13 N.C.
+Admin.
+Code 12.0202.)